-On 18 July 2019, the Bank signed the first Issue Agent Agreement with the PKO Bank Polski Brokerage Office, while the second Agreement was signed on 18 December 2020 (agreement adjusted to market standards).
-At the same time, on 18 December 2019 PKO Bank Hipoteczny signed a Dealership Agreement with PKO BP, on the basis of which PKO BP acts as a dealer with respect to bonds issued under the Issuer's Own Bonds Issue Programme.
+On 18 July 2019, the Bank signed the first Issue Agent Agreement with the PKO Bank Polski Brokerage Office, while the second Agreement was signed on 18 December 2020 (agreement adjusted to market standards), subsequently amended by an agreement of 21 December 2020.
+At the same time, on 18 December 2019 the Bank signed a Dealership Agreement with PKO BP, on the basis of which PKO BP acts as a dealer with respect to bonds issued under the Bank's Own Bonds Issue Programme.
+Based on an annex to the Dealership Agreement signed on 26 September 2023, the parties extended the term of the agreement until 30 September 2026.